g-goulis/Leetcode/Neetcode/README.md

 Folder structure for this section will go as follows

 - Question_Name (Folder)
-  - takeaways.txt
+  - Takeaways.txt
-  - statistics.txt
+  - Statistics.txt
-  - code.java
+  - Solution.java